36 Rapid-Growing Privacy Shrubs to Turn Your Yard into a Green Hideaway

 Japanese Holly Ilex crenata

-Japanese Holly grows 1 to 2 feet yearly and offers dense, glossy green leaves.
+Japanese Holly grows 1 to 2 feet per year and offers dense, glossy, green leaves.
 Its compact size and uniform growth make it an excellent choice for hedges or borders.
-This evergreen shrub thrives in a variety of soils and requires little upkeep.
+This evergreen shrub thrives in a wide range of soils and requires minimal upkeep.
 Thanks to its similar appearance, it’s often used as a substitute for boxwood.
 Japanese Holly provides year-round greenery, adding structure and beauty to gardens.

 7. Cherry Laurel (Prunus laurocerasus)